Federico-Alessi/web_app/README.md

 |User      |
 |Admin     |

-Each account has access to different functionalities; continue reading to know more!
+Each account has access to different functionalities.